vermaayushjivan-alt/safarbuddy-v2/PROJECT_STATUS.md

 bookings/payments mutation itself, but still): no live Cashfree webhook has been triggered against this code — must be walked through with a real test payment before Frozen.

+CONTACT-03 — Booking Contact Capture + Admin Payment Notification.
+CODE COMPLETE 2026-09-18 (chat session).
+RULE 15 audit performed before coding (see DEVELOPMENT_BIBLE.md Section K for the full Existing Architecture / Root Cause / Files / Why / Minimal Plan).
+Root cause: (1) a signed-in booking never captured guest_name/ guest_phone (BookingForm.tsx gated the fields on !isAuthenticated), so the hotel/admin had no booking-time-confirmed contact for a signed-in guest, only their possibly-stale public.users profile; (2) CONTACT-02's notifyBookingCreated() only ever notified the hotel/ vendor — no admin email channel existed, and notifications. recipient_type's CHECK constraint didn't even allow 'admin'.
+Fixed: booking.actions.ts + BookingForm.tsx now capture name+phone for every booking regardless of login state (email stays guest-only); dispatch.ts gained a new unconditional admin-alert block (email + dashboard row, reusing ADMIN_NOTIFICATION_EMAIL — the same env var property-listing. actions.ts already uses) and a fix for a latent bug where the function returned early (skipping any code after it, which would have included this new admin block) when no hotel/vendor contact resolved;
+NotificationRecipientType widened to 'hotel' | 'vendor' | 'admin';
+cashfree/webhook/route.ts now passes guestEmail/guestPhone into
+notifyBookingCreated().
+Migration: src/db/sql/016_contact03_admin_notify.sql
+(recipient_type CHECK widened; comment-only update on bookings.guest_name/ guest_email/guest_phone reflecting they're now always captured, not just for guest checkout).

+NOT verified: this session's sandbox has network disabled, so npm install/tsc --noEmit/eslint could not be run for real (unlike prior sessions).
+Every changed file was manually re-read end to end instead (see DEVELOPMENT_BIBLE.md Section K for what that caught, e.g. the NotificationRecipientType literal-union mismatch that tsc would normally catch).
+Run the toolchain for real, then a live walkthrough (a real signed-in booking + a real Cashfree payment, confirming both the hotel and the admin actually receive the email) before Frozen.
+Migration 016 not yet run in production.

+Correction (same day, user ran it): first attempt (v1 of migration
+016) failed live with `ERROR 42703: column "recipient_type" does not exist`.
+User ran `information_schema.columns` and it showed why:
+`public.notifications` already exists in production for a completely unrelated, pre-existing feature — a generic per-user notification feed (user_id/channel/notif_type/title/message/metadata jsonb/is_read/soft -delete columns), not referenced anywhere else in this codebase (same class of naming collision DOC_DEBT.md item 15 already documented for `014_coupon01_coupons.sql`'s legacy `coupons` table).
+009 was in fact never actually applicable in production.
+Fix: CONTACT-01/02/03 now use a dedicated `public.booking_notifications` table instead (created by the revised 016_contact03_admin_notify.sql v2), and notification.repository.ts's `tableName` was updated to match.
+Not yet run/confirmed in production after this fix.

+Next action: run tsc/eslint for real and do the live walkthrough above; then resume INVOICE-01 Step 4 (admin UI — list + link from /admin/bookings detail), unchanged from before this session.